 History of present illness

 The basic clinical characteristics of our patients are outlined in Table 1.
-Despite the absence of symptoms, Case 1 had a relapsed disease, with lung and peritoneal metastasis.
-The patient had slow progressive disease, with progression under first line (1L) treatment in the lung, peritoneal cavity, and left adrenal gland; at this point, patient was Neo-RAS wt.
+Despite the absence of symptoms, Case 1 had relapsed disease, with lung and peritoneal metastasis.
+The patient had slow progressive disease, with progression under first line (1L) treatment in the lung, peritoneal cavity, and left adrenal gland; at this point, the patient was Neo-RAS wt.
 In this context, the patient started CT and anti-EGFR therapy; the latter was suspended after an ocular toxicity G3 Common Terminology Criteria of Adverse Events (CTCAE) v5.0 event.
 Despite this, the patient was kept on maintenance CT and showed a very long and sustained response.
-Case 2 had a right-sided relapsed mCRC with liver metastasis.
+Case 2 had right-sided relapsed mCRC with liver metastasis.
 Although the patient became Neo-RAS wt after two lines of treatment, his response to anti-EGFR therapy and single-drug CT was weak.
-Case 7 had a de novo rectal cancer with lung and liver metastasis, anorexia, fatigue, and blood stools at presentation.
+Case 7 had de novo rectal cancer with lung and liver metastasis, anorexia, fatigue, and bloody stools at presentation.
 The patient became Neo-RAS wt after one systemic treatment line; despite the very good clinical response, anti-EGFR therapy was suspended after two treatment cycles due to a cutaneous toxicity G2-3 CTCAE v5.0 event.
-Case 11 had also a de novo left-sided mCRC and presented with a high tumour burden in the liver, with abdominal pain and hepatomegaly, both at presentation and progression under 1L.
+Case 11 also had de novo left-sided mCRC and presented with a high tumour burden in the liver, with abdominal pain and hepatomegaly, both at presentation and progression under 1L.

 History of past illness